gabyrramos/SpotifyMe/README.md

 # Welcome to my project called SpotifyMe!

-## This project is a facial detector app that reads your emotions and then recommends playlists on spotify according to your emotions.
+This project is a facial detector app that reads your emotions and then recommends playlists on spotify according to them.

 So far I have implemented the facial recognition using Open CV/Deepface.
 Also I'm using spotipy to establish authorization as well as playlists for the appropriate emotion.